Skip to main content

 Lead Scientist(s): Dr. Kathleen C. Weathers

-Dr. Weathers is co-Chair of the Global Lake Ecological Observatory Network (GLEON), a grassroots research network that conducts innovative science by sharing and interpreting high resolution sensor data to understand, predict and communicate the role and response of lakes in a changing global environment.
+Established in 2005, the Global Lake Ecological Observatory Network (GLEON) is a grassroots research network that conducts innovative science by sharing and interpreting high resolution sensor data to understand, predict and communicate the role and response of lakes in a changing global environment.

 GLEON: Going Global with Freshwater Science

-Weathers' collaborative research associated within GLEON ranges from the impacts of major events (e.g., Hurricane Irene) on lake function around the world to how high frequency data serve as a common language to link citizens, scientists, and students across the globe in research, education, and outreach.
+Cary Institute’s Dr. Kathleen Weathers is co-Chair emerita of GLEON.
+In addition to leading the network for nearly a decade from its infancy to its adulthood, Weathers' collaborative research associated within GLEON ranges from the impacts of major events (e.g., Hurricane Irene) on lake function to how high frequency data serve as a common language to link community members, scientists, and students across the globe in research, education, and outreach.

 GLEON is breaking new ground with its global approach to network science.
-A paper by Weathers et al. (2013) provides a good overview of how the network has evolved during its first ten years.
+Papers by Weathers et al. (2013) and Hanson, Weathers, and Kratz (2016) provide good overview of how the network has evolved during its first ten years.

 "The Global Lake Ecological Observatory Network (GLEON): The Evolution of grassroots network science"